StewartBarker/BpdtsTest/README.md

 ### The following are unit test projects for the solution (using NUnit and NSubstitute)

 #### Barker.Stewart.Bpdts.Test.LocationApi.Tests
-Contains unit tests of the logic in the main project
+Contains unit tests for the main project

 #### Barker.Stewart.Bpdts.Test.Services.Tests
-Contains unit tests of the location service
+Contains unit tests for the location service

 Example output:
 ```json